KoalaV2/gettime/README.md

 ### discordRGB
 The RGB code that the Discord bot will use in most places.

-### formLink
-Link to a Google form, where users can request their school to be added.

 ### getDataMaxAge
 The maximum age for the cache of schedule data.
 Default is 300 secounds (5 minutes)